-- 5.8 Service Directors and Heads of Service are Information Asset Owners and System Managers and are responsible for the protection, security and day-to-day management of designated assets/systems.
-Including: - Development and enforcement of system security policies and appropriate operational and administrative procedures; - The environments in which core and critical IT equipment are housed and information is processed and stored; - The control and level of access (including privileged and administrative rights) granted to individual users of IT systems, networks and restricted areas housing core and critical IT equipment. - Provide regular information security risk and vulnerability assessment and submission of results and mitigation plans to the SIRO; - The development and maintenance of necessary business continuity and disaster recovery plans and verification of their regular testing; - Appropriate reporting, investigation and necessary remedial/corrective action relating to incidents, security breaches and data loss associated with respective information assets.
+- Development and enforcement of system security policies and appropriate operational and administrative procedures; - The environments in which core and critical IT equipment are housed and information is processed and stored; - The control and level of access (including privileged and administrative rights) granted to individual users of IT systems, networks and restricted areas housing core and critical IT equipment. - Providing regular information security risk and vulnerability assessment and submission of results and mitigation plans to the SIRO; - The development and maintenance of necessary business continuity and disaster recovery plans and verification of their regular testing; - Appropriate reporting, investigation and necessary remedial/corrective action relating to incidents, security breaches and data loss associated with respective information assets.

-5.9 Human Resources Department is responsible for:
+6.9 Human Resources Department is responsible for ensuring:

-- Ensuring that information security requirements are addressed during recruitment and all contracts of employment contain appropriate confidentiality clauses; - Information security responsibilities, duties and expectations are included within appropriate job descriptions, person specifications and HR policies and codes of conduct; - Data Security awareness training is included in the Trust's staff induction process and annual mandatory training; - Support the LHIS Cyber Security specialists in any IT Forensic investigations.
+- Information security requirements are addressed during recruitment and all contracts of employment contain appropriate confidentiality clauses; - Information security responsibilities, duties and expectations are included within appropriate job descriptions, person specifications and HR policies and codes of conduct; - Data security awareness training is included in the Trust's staff induction process and annual mandatory training; - Supporting the LHIS cyber security specialists in any IT forensic investigations.

-5.10 Head of Leicestershire Health Informatics Service (LHIS) is responsible for:
+6.10 Head of Leicestershire Health Informatics Service (LHIS) is responsible for:

-- Ensuring that the configuration and management of the Trust's IT equipment and networks is controlled through documented authorised policies and procedures based upon NHS and industry standards, best practice and recommendations; - Authorising IT resources to be used by the Trust; - Ensuring this policy is implemented and adhered to by the LHIS staff. - 5.11 LHIS and its staff are responsible for ensuring the continuity and availability of Trust IT resources and the security and integrity of the data within its network.
-In addition to the other responsibilities and duties detailed in this policy, LHIS will: - Ensure that all IT assets for which it is assigned responsibility are controlled by and subject to prescribed asset management procedures and processes; - Ensure that IT equipment purchased on behalf of the Trust is added to the asset register, security labelled, protected and stored safely; - Ensure IT equipment is appropriately configured for use and loaded with relevant licensed software; - Allocate and configure individual user accounts and ensure associated user authentication of each authorised user of the Trust's IT resources; - Provide and control external connections to the Trust's network in accordance with
+- Ensuring that the configuration and management of the Trust's IT equipment and networks is controlled through documented authorised policies and procedures based upon NHS and industry standards, best practice and recommendations; - Authorising IT resources to be used by the Trust; - Ensuring this policy is implemented and adhered to by the LHIS staff. - 6.11 LHIS and its staff are responsible for ensuring the continuity and availability of Trust IT resources and the security and integrity of the data within its network.
+In addition to the other responsibilities and duties detailed in this policy, LHIS will: - Ensure that all IT assets for which it is assigned responsibility are controlled by and subject to prescribed asset management procedures and processes; - Ensure that IT equipment purchased on behalf of the Trust is added to the asset register, security labelled, protected and stored safely; - Ensure IT equipment is appropriately configured for use and loaded with relevant licensed software; - Allocate and configure individual user accounts and ensure associated user authentication of each authorised user of the Trust's IT resources; - Provide and control external connections to the Trust's network in accordance with NHS standards and requirements; - Ensure the removal of sensitive information and identity from the Trust's IT equipment, its secure disposal and deletion from the asset register;